themmer/node-challenge/beginner/README.md

 https://csv.js.org/parse/
 https://github.com/adaltas/node-csv

+Details
-CSV File provided or find/create your own ./marvel_characters_info.csv
+- CSV File provided or find/create your own ./marvel_characters_info.csv

-The goal would be to be able to read the csv file in Make sure it is read into an object
+- The goal would be to be able to read the csv file in Make sure it is read into an object

-Output the first object in the list from the csv
+- Output the first object in the list from the csv

-Challenge yourself to output a stat like total count and Gender count  / percentage
+- Challenge yourself to output a stat like total count and Gender count  / percentage

-Remember to use your resources.
+- Remember to use your resources.
 We have people helping, other members, and searching on the web for node samples

-If you are stuck and looking for hints there is a working solution: solution.js
+- If you are stuck and looking for hints there is a working solution: solution.js